 In Good Company: James Joyce and Publishers, Readers, Friends.
 An Exhibition of McFarlin Library’s Special Collections

-"In Good Company: James Joyce and Publishers, Readers, Friends.
-An Exhibition of McFarlin Library's Special Collections" was produced in conjunction with a print catalog on the occasion of the North American James Joyce Symposium, The University of Tulsa, and a material exhibit during Summer 2003.
-This exhibit was curated by Luca Crispi and Stacey Herbert, State University of New York, University at Buffalo with Lori N. Curtis, then Head of Special Collections at The University of Tulsa.
-The content of this site will not be re-purposed or re-produced in part or whole without permission of the authors.
+This exhibit was produced in conjunction with a print catalog on the occasion of the North American James Joyce Symposium and a material exhibit during Summer 2003.
+This exhibit was curated by Luca Crispi and Stacey Herbert, State University of New York, University at Buffalo, with Lori N. Curtis, then Head of Special Collections at the University of Tulsa.
+The content of this site will not be repurposed or reproduced in part or whole without permission of the authors.
 Adobe Reader is required to view some items in this exhibit.

 Citation • Copyright • Contact Information

 James Joyce Gallery

 The James Joyce Gallery is an image-only slideshow of some of the University of Tulsa’s James Joyce collections.

 This is composed of various World War I correspondence between James Carlisle Billington (a volunteer soldier who remained stateside) and his wife, Grace Cronin Billington.

 A selection of rare, historical maps that have been digitized.